New buyout firm BayPine close to $6 bln Mavis Tire acquisition-sources

 Headquartered in Boston, BayPine started raising its first buyout fund last year.

-(Reporting by Greg Roumeliotis in New York and Joshua Franklin in New York)
+(Reporting by Greg Roumeliotis in New York and Joshua Franklin in New York; Editing by Tom Hogue)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))